 - Teams looking for a developer-friendly environment for Postgres.

-While dbForge Studio is powerful for controlled migrations, it requires manual setup and is less suited for large-scale or real-time PostgreSQL migration.
+While dbForge Studio is powerful for controlled migrations, it requires manual setup and is less suited for large-scale, automated, or real-time PostgreSQL migration.
+It runs as a desktop application, so it lacks the scalability of cloud-native or managed platforms.

 The EDB Migration Toolkit is a command-line utility developed by EnterpriseDB to simplify moving databases into PostgreSQL.
 It is especially strong for organizations migrating from Oracle or SQL Server to Postgres, offering advanced compatibility features.